zahradnik-ondrej/jobscz-scraper/README.md

 **Playwright** offers the most intuitive built-in functions for interacting with the web browser making it most suitable for beginners.
 **Selenium** also offers many built-in functions but they are not as intuitive.
-**Puppeteer** offers very little in this case and it's best to write wrapper functions which suit your specific needs but it offers the most modularity making this process easier compared to the others.
+**Puppeteer** offers very little in this case and it's best to write wrapper functions which suit your specific needs but it offers the most modularity making this process easier compared to the others.[^1]

 Both **Playwright** and **Selenium** offer a support for multiple browsers *(unlike **Puppeteer** which has only experimental support for **Edge** and **Firefox**)*.

 </div>

+[^1]: You can checkout my [🧰 puppethelper](https://github.com/zahradnik-ondrej/puppethelper) package for automated QA web testing which has many useful functions for interacting with the web browser out-of-the-box plus a little extra.